pillarjs/router/README.md

 This function positions the middleware in the same stack as `.use`.

+If a `Promise` object is returned from the `param_middleware` function, the router will attach an `onRejected` callback using `.then`.
+If the promise is rejected, `next` will be called with the rejected value, or an error if the value is falsy.

 Parameter mapping is used to provide pre-conditions to routes which use normalized placeholders.
 For example a _:user_id_ parameter could automatically load a user's information from the database without